 TinyCLR OS can be ported to new devices.
 We provide the precompiled .NET interpreter and runtime for several architectures.
-Currently only Cortex M4 is supported, but more will be supported in the future.
-To get started we'll build the FEZ firmware.
+Currently Cortex M3, Cortex M4, ARM7, and ARM9 are supported.
+To get started we'll build the FEZCLR firmware that the FEZ uses.

 - Download and install GCC.
 The latest version we have tested is